sap-tutorials/sap-build-apps/tutorials/codejam-08-action-get/codejam-08-action-get.md

     ![Click Purchase](16c_Click_Purchase.png)

-    You should get a purchase confirmation message.
+    You should get a purchase confirmation message – it may take a minute.

     ![Purchase Request Created Message](16d_Purchase_Requested.png)